hotsphink/sfink-tools/mozilla.md

     % hg uncommit -a
     % hg amend -i

 That will empty out the top patch, leaving the changes in your working directory, then bring up the interface to allow you to re-select just the stuff that belongs in that top patch.
 The remnants will be in your working directory, so proceed as usual.
+Alternatively, `hg split` will allow interactively splitting up a patch into multiple parts.

 ### Navigating through your stack